mboyea/home-manager/README.md

 export XDG_DATA_HOME="$HOME/.local/share"
 export XDG_STATE_HOME="$HOME/.local/state"
 ```
-* `mboyea` is a user in group `wheel`.
+* `mboyea` is a user in group `wheel`

 The above *should* be sufficient to install this system outside of the NixOS config I prepared; however, I cannot promise that it will work (see [Home Manager warning](https://github.com/nix-community/home-manager#words-of-warning)).

-TODO: remove zsh system dependency
+* TODO: remove zsh system dependency
-TODO: remove system environment variable dependencies
+* TODO: remove system environment variable dependencies
-TODO: remove requirement for mboyea user to be in group wheel
+* TODO: remove requirement for mboyea user to be in group wheel

 ### Contribute
 Unfortunately, this project doesn't support community contributions right now.
 Feel free to fork, but be sure to [read the license](./LICENSE.md).